ziraner/shuati/dynamic-programming/bei-bao-xing-dp/backpack-ii.md

 Backpack II 解题报告

-Given_n\_items with size Aiand value Vi, and a backpack with size\_m_.
+Given n items with size Ai and value Vi, and a backpack with size m.
 What's the maximum value can you put into the backpack?

 **Example**